grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

    > **Note:** A Product Manager (PM) is responsible for update the version number of that channel after a release goes out.

-1. The technical writer posts in the Slack channel that the What's New PR is ready for populating.
+1. The technical writer posts in the Slack channel that the What's New PR is ready for contributions.
-1. The PM and Product Marketing Manager (PMM) organizations identify which PM or PMM is responsible for vetting content added to the What's New draft.
 1. The PM or PMM on point communicates with eng squads without a PM resource about who’s on point for What’s New PR reviews from within the PM and PMM orgs.

+   Refer to [Grafana Releases and Release Dates](https://grafana-intranet--simpplr.visualforce.com/apex/simpplr__app?u=/site/a145f000001dCXBAA2/page/a125f000001AXrwAAG) for a list of release dates and go-to-market coordinators.

 ### Throughout a release